OXID-eSales/developer_documentation/modules/installation/index.rst

 simple: Create the directory `var/configuration/environment` and put stripped down versions of `<shop id>.yaml` in there.
 Here you may configure environment specific values, for example credentials for payment providers.
-These files will be merged with the base configuration file and used throughout the module activation process. see the example below:
+These files will be merged with the base configuration file and used throughout the module activation process.
+See the example below:

 .. code::